HamedFathi/hamedfathi/README.md

 * 💻 am a Senior Full-Stack Developer
 * 💡 specialize in .NET, Azure, and modern web technologies
 * 🧱 design clean, scalable systems using Domain-Driven Design and cloud-native patterns
-* 🚀 modernize legacy systems, build intuitive APIs & UIs, and lead DevOps automation
+* 🚀 modernize legacy systems, build intuitive APIs & UIs, and contribute to DevOps automation
 * 🤖 explore AI integration to enhance user and developer experiences

 ---